What's Your Relationship Status with Your Food?

-Our registered dietitians, Ellen Jones and Sarah Craig Haverland, help clients connect the dots between their gut and their brain as they learn how to improve their relationships with food.
+As we approach National Eating Disorder Awareness Week, our registered dietitians, Ellen Jones and Sarah Craig Haverland, help clients connect the dots between their gut and their brain as they learn how to improve their relationships with food.

 Sometimes it's easy to just focus on the physical aspect of this connection.
 For example, food is energy that is required for survival and provides nutrients that physically interact with the body and brain.
 Clients learn about the many nutrients that are important to supporting brain health while cooking with them in The Learning Kitchen.
 Though the physical relationship is important, it is equally vital to consider the emotional impact as well.

 Unfortunately, our relationship with food can be negative at times.
 Meal planning, grocery shopping and food preparation can be stressful for many, especially those struggling with mental illness.
 Additionally, many feel guilt and shame around food choices and body image.
 Clients who wrestle with these negative emotions are encouraged to improve upon their food-related relationships through individual and group work with their therapists and our registered dietitians.

 But on the positive side, the smell and taste of food can evoke happy memories and even provide pleasure or joy.
 The act of gathering, preparing and sharing food with others is an innate way in which people can form and strengthen their connection with others.
 Our clients have the opportunity to develop these skills in both the HopeWay Dining Hall and the Learning Kitchen.